onflow/flow-go/network/alsp/readme.md

 ALSP relies on the application layer to detect and report the misbehaviors that lead to spamming.
 It enforces a penalty system to penalize the misbehaving nodes that are reported by the application layer.
-ALSP also takes extra measures to protect the network from malicious nodes that attempt on an active spamming attacks.
+ALSP also takes extra measures to protect the network from malicious nodes that attempt an active spamming attack.
 Once the penalty of a remote node reaches a certain threshold, the local node will disconnect from the remote node and no-longer accept any incoming connections from the remote node until the penalty is reduced to zero again through a decaying interval.